 This Gaudi trail starts at Placa Real just off Las Ramblas.
 It then goes up Passeig de Gracia, taking in Casa Batllo and La Pedrera before veering off to the east to La Sagrada Familia.
 It ends at Parc Guell.

-Not the most exciting of Gaudi's achievements, but Placa Reial (this is the Catalan name for it; in Spanish it is Plaza Real) should be an essential part of your tour of Barcelona anyway, regardless of Gaudi's involvement, so it is a good place to start our tour.
+Not the most exciting of Gaudi's achievements, but Plaça Reial (this is the Catalan name for it; in Spanish it is Plaza Real) should be an essential part of your tour of Barcelona—so it's a good place to kick things off.

-Gaudi's influence on this palm tree-lined plaza extends no further than the lampposts, but with hotels, restaurants, nightclubs and outdoor cafes maintaining a constant buzz in this plaza day and night, you will come back again and again.
+Gaudi's influence on this palm tree-lined plaza extends no further than the lampposts — he designed them.
+But that doesn't mean you shouldn't spend time lingering at the hotels, restaurants, nightclubs and outdoor cafes that give this plaza a constant buzz.

 Renovated by Gaudi in the first decade of the twentieth century, this is something that Gaudi actually finished!
 Not only did he add his colourful Modernista touch to the facade, he also did the interior too.

-Entrance to Casa Batllo is a staggering 20€, though it includes an audio tour.
-You can pre-book your entrance and skip the line on the day here: Casa Batllo Skip-the-Line Entry and Audio Guide.
+Entrance to Casa Batllo is a staggering 20€, though it includes an audio tour; if you visit, be sure to pre-book your entrance online and skip the typically long wait.

 (There are a better angles from which to take photos of this building, but at least this way you'll recognise it as you walk past!)